 Question 4 Recap: Your website should be mobile-friendly but ideally, it should be responsive, according to Matthew.
 He says Google is “all cards in” when it comes to mobile, as calls are worth much more than just clicks.
 A simple web design makes it easier to view on a mobile device.

 Because of the mobile friendly nature of search, click-to-call with a local ad extension is a must.
-According to Mark, “all of the location extensions for AdWords incorporate great CTA’s for mobile search conversions.” – Mark
+According to Mark, “all of the location extensions for Google Ads (formerly AdWords) incorporate great CTA’s for mobile search conversions.” – Mark

 Question 5 Recap: Our experts unanimously agree that reviews are hugely influential when it comes to ranking but they won’t do the job alone.
 Mark suggests that local markup schema helps businesses take up more SERP real estate with review snippets, location snippets, etc. NAP consistency is also important for Google map rankings.
 Porting your current number can help you track calls and maintain NAP consistency at the same time.
 Additionally, local back links and a mobile responsive website help to stand out.

 Question 6 Recap: With a slew of options at your fingertips, our team selected the best tools for the job.
 Mark suggests Whitespark for citation cleanup, BrightLocal for competitive analysis, and CallRail for call tracking.
 In addition to CallRail, Matthew added Google Analytics, Positionly, and Google Webmaster Tools.